-Data Conversion Transformations and Derived Columns are the Synchronous transformations where the data flows into memory buffers during the transformation process, and the same buffer reaches out.
-Asynchronous Transformations cause the blockage of data flow, which is two types called partially blocking transformations and fully blocking transformations.
+Data Conversion Transformations and Derived Columns are Synchronous transformations where the data flows into memory buffers during the transformation process, and the same buffer reaches out.
+Asynchronous Transformations cause the blockage of data flow, which is of two types, namely partially blocking transformations and fully blocking transformations.
 These two are significant transformations in SQL Server Integration Services (SSIS).